by Calculated Risk on 2/10/2020 02:36:00 PM

 This might be a good time to review the seasonal pattern for employment.

 Even in the best of years there are a significant number of jobs lost in the months of January and July.
-In 1994, when the economy added almost 3.9 million jobs, there were 2.25 million lost in January 1994 Not Seasonally Adjusted (NSA), and almost 1 million payroll jobs lost in July of that year (NSA).
+In 1994, when the economy added almost 3.9 million jobs, there were 2.25 million lost in January 1994 (not seasonally adjusted, NSA), and almost 1 million payroll jobs lost in July of that year.

-Last year, in July 2014, 1.11 million total jobs were lost (NSA), however all of the decline in non-farm payrolls NSA was from the public sector (teacher layoffs).
-Usually those teachers return to the payrolls in September and early October.
+A clear example of the a seasonal pattern is that teachers leave the workforce every year in July.
+And then those teachers return to the payrolls in September and early October.
 Since this happens every year, the BLS applies a seasonal adjustment before reporting the headline number.

-For the private sector, there are always a large number of jobs lost in January (retailers and others cutting jobs) and some jobs lost in September (summer hires let go).
+For the private sector, there are always a large number of jobs lost in January (retailers and others cutting jobs) and in September (summer hires let go).